Venture Capital in Singapore: Importance and Process

 Who Is Important in the Financing of Venture Capital?

-• General Partners (GPs): They manage the fund, make investment decisions, and oversee portfolio companies.
+• General Partners (GPs): Manage the fund, make investment decisions, and oversee portfolio companies.

-• Limited Partners (LPs): These are the investors in the VC fund, typically institutions or high-net-worth individuals.
+• Limited Partners (LPs): Investors in the VC fund, typically institutions or high-net-worth individuals.

-• Entrepreneurs: They seek funding to scale their businesses.
+• Entrepreneurs: Seek funding to scale their businesses.

 • Advisors: Industry experts who provide insights and connections.